 Today, a new generation of Dalits is standing up for the rights of their people.

-The history of the Dalits can be symbolized by a clay cup.
+The history of marginalized people can be symbolized by a clay cup.

-Due to their low position in Indian society, Dalit people are used and spent without consequence.
+Due to their low position in society, marginalized people are often used without consequence.
 They are raped, held captive in brothels and temple ceremonies, and forced to work as bonded laborers.
-Without education, without economic opportunities, without healthcare, without hope for their future.
+They are usually without education, without economic opportunities, without healthcare, without hope for their future.

-For 3,000 years, the Dalit people of India have been considered “untouchable.”
-Less than human.
+It has been this way for 3,000 year.
+Marginalized groups are often considered less than human.
 Worthy only to be slaves, to be broken and crushed.

 Today, a new generation of people is standing up for their rights.
 For education, for health, for economic opportunity.
 We are committed to standing alongside them.